Understanding personal data laws and admission

 What if I want to change my data?

 You can do that too.
 Contact University Admissions and let them know what is incorrect.
 Note that you can change your basic personal information right here at Universityadmissions.se.

 How long will you keep my personal data?

 UHR deletes student personal data from the admissions registry 10 years after the date it arrived.
 You citizenship information is deleted right after we’ve used it to determine if you should pay fees.
 We delete it because we don’t need the information for further processing of your admissions application.

 Is there someone I can get in touch with if I have questions?

 UHR has a Data Protection Officer.
 You can contact them at email@example.com.

 What if I’m not happy with the way my data has been managed?

-You can contact The Swedish Data Protection Authority to file a complaint.
+You can contact The Swedish Authority for Privacy Protection to file a complaint.